SenDev2001/EndlessRunner-Devjournal-photos/Development Jounal.md

 public class M_ScoreManager : MonoBehaviour
 {
-    // The current player's score
     public int Score { get; private set; }

-    // UI elements for displaying the score and leaderboard public TMP_Text scoreText;
+    public TMP_Text scoreText;
     public TMP_Text leaderboardText;

-    // URLs for interacting with the backend API private string addScoreUrl = "https://sendev2001.pythonanywhere.com/addscore";
+    private string addScoreUrl = "https://sendev2001.pythonanywhere.com/addscore";
     private string leaderboardUrl = "https://sendev2001.pythonanywhere.com/leaderboard";

-    // Player's name (loaded from PlayerPrefs)
     private string playerName;

-    // Initialize the manager and set up player data private void Start()
+    private void Start()
     {
-        // Load player name or default to "Guest" playerName = PlayerPrefs.GetString("PlayerName", "Guest");
+        playerName = PlayerPrefs.GetString("PlayerName", "Guest");
-        // Reset the score to start the game fresh ResetScore();
+        ResetScore();
     }

-    // Reset the score to zero and update the display public void ResetScore()
+    public void ResetScore()
     {
         Score = 0;
         UpdateScoreText();
     }

-    // Add a specified amount to the score and update the display public void AddScore(int amount)
+    public void AddScore(int amount)
     {
         Score += amount;
         UpdateScoreText();
     }

-    // Update the score displayed in the UI private void UpdateScoreText()
+    private void UpdateScoreText()
     {
         if (scoreText != null)